Goodwall: Partnerships

-In 2023, Goodwall partnered with Nation Media Group (NMG) in East Africa to conduct programs that engage young people on issues such as sustainability, education, health, and the environment.
+In 2023, Goodwall partnered with Nation Media Group (NMG) in East Africa to conduct programs that engage young people in sustainability, education, health, and the environment.

-Emurgo, the official commercial arm and a founding member of the Cardano blockchain, announced its collaboration with Goodwall in February 2023.
-Emurgo intends to facilitate Goodwall's growth into a Web3 service that utilizes Cardano's environmentally-friendly blockchain to connect young people with the global economy.
+Emurgo, the official commercial arm and a founding member of the Cardano block-chain, announced its collaboration with Goodwall in February 2023.
+Emurgo intends to facilitate Goodwall's growth into a Web3 service that utilizes Cardano's environmentally-friendly block-chain, to connect young people with the global economy.

 Goodwall announced its expansion into Nigeria in 2023, thanks to its partnership with TecBlu, a Nigerian one-stop technology services company.

-Milestones

-Goodwall is a company that has expanded its team to more than 60 employees across four continents.
-It has secured over $16 million in funding and received support from Randstad, a prominent global HR and recruitment company, as well as Manixer, a private equity firm with a focus on education.

-In December 2019, the Android version of the Goodwall app achieved 1,000,000 downloads, while in early June 2020, the Goodwall community surpassed 1.5 million members.

 Awards and recognition

-Goodwall has received coverage in various media outlets including the Wall Street Journal, Forbes, Inc Magazine, The Next Web, and the University Herald due to its growth and positive mission.
+Due to its growth and positive mission, Goodwall has received coverage in various media outlets, including the Wall Street Journal, Forbes, Inc. Magazine, The Next Web, and the University Herald.

 In September 2019, Venturelab recognized Goodwall as one of Switzerland's best scale-ups.
-Taha and Omar Bawa, the founders of Goodwall, have been recognized by numerous organizations including the World Economic Forum, the United Nations, Forbes 30 under 30, CNN, TEDx, and Google.
+Taha and Omar Bawa, the founders of Goodwall, have been recognized by numerous organizations, including the World Economic Forum, the United Nations, Forbes 30 under 30, CNN, TEDx, and Google.